m3ccanico/ehc/README.md

 ## Ubuntu

-Xgusix describes in his [blog](http://xgusix.com/blog/installing-pynids-in-ubuntu-12-10-x64/) how to install pynids on Ubuntu.
+The package included in Ubuntu is broken but, Xgusix describes in his [blog](http://xgusix.com/blog/installing-pynids-in-ubuntu-12-10-x64/) how to install pynids on Ubuntu properly.

 ## Mac OSX